InKolev/Multithreaded-Programming-Fundamentals/1. Multithreaded Programming Fundamentals/README.md

  <!-- attr: { id:'', showInPresentation:true, hasScriptWrapper:true } -->
-# What is a Thread? - II
+# What is a Thread?
  - The **thread context** includes:
 	 - **The thread's set of machine registers**
 	 - **The kernel stack**